We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Drug interactions: Some essential oils may interact with prescription or over-the-counter drugs.
+Some essential oilsmay interact with prescription or over-the-counter drugs.
 Few studies have tested these interactions, so doctors do not have a comprehensive list of interactions.
 People who use prescription drugs must talk to a doctor before trying essential oils.

 - Delayed treatment: When a person uses an essential oil as a substitute for prescription medication or medical treatment, their condition may get worse.